Utsukushī keshiki no karate

-Sensei Graeme Walden is the Chief Instructor of the Belvoir Karate Group.
-Graeme discovered Karate in 1979 at a local club training in Shito Ryu under Sensei Bob Lord and ‘Tera Karate Association’.
+Graeme is the Chief Instructor of the Belvoir Karate Group.
+He discovered Karate in 1979 at a local club training in Shito Ryu under Sensei Bob Lord and ‘Tera Karate Association’.
 In 1982 the club changed to the ‘Kofukan’ association under Sensei Tomiyama.

-Following a break he returned to Karate after being ‘pursuaded’ to join ‘Cougar Karate Kai’ by Sensei Gary Musson.
-Cougar Karate was created by Sensei Gary and was one of the largest independant Associations in the area, The instructing team was headed up by Sensei Gary and supported by his senior intructors, Sensei Gerald Tuckwood and Sensei Bill Powell.
+Following a break he returned to Karate after being ‘pursuaded’ to join ‘Cougar Karate Kai’ by Sensei Gary Musson who he had trained with at Tera Karate.
+Cougar Karate was created by Sensei Gary and at this time was one of the largest ‘independant’ Associations in the area.
+The Cougar instructing team was headed up by Sensei Gary and supported by his senior instructors, Sensei’s Gerald Tuckwood and Bill Powell.

-The Cougar intructors were very focussed in their training and instrumental in Graeme receiving his first Dan (Shodan).
-The Cougar black belts were invited to join the Dai Nippon Botokukai and were accepted as full members following an evaluation by Sensei David Passmore, during this evaluation Graeme was elevated to second dan (Nidan).
+The Cougar instructors were very focused in their training and instrumental in Graeme receiving his first Dan (Shodan).
+Shortly after this the Cougar black belts were invited to join the Dai Nippon Botokukai and were accepted as full members following an evaluation by Sensei David Passmore, during this evaluation Graeme was elevated to second dan (Nidan).

 During the next few years he took a more active role within Cougars instructing team, becoming Cougars club instructor at the Bottesford Dojo.
 The Bottesford Dojo was based at Belvoir Vale High School and grew in size at its peak, boasting more than forty regular students.
 During this time he continued his own training with Sensei Bill Powell and with the support of Sensei Gary he took his 3rd Dan and following a physically demanding grading was awarded Sandan by Sensei Brian Seabright of the British Karate Association.

 B K G still retains many of the philosophies of Cougar Karate.
 Graeme has since been awarded the the rank of 4th dan (Yondan) and later 5th Dan by Sensei Brian Seabright.
-He is focussing on expanding and developing the Belvoir Karate Group.
+He is focussing on expanding and developing the Belvoir Karate Group and it’s instructors.